weilandtd/yeast-GEM/.github/CONTRIBUTING.md

 * **Reproducibility:** If there are any added scripts, make sure that if you run them, the model gets updated from how it was in `devel` to how it is in the pull request.
 For this, you may _locally_ switch to the corresponding branch, replace the `.xml` file with the one from `devel` before the changes, and run the associated scripts.
 Remember to stash any undesired changes afterwards.
 * **Style:** Ensure that the changes to the model are compliant with the model's rxn/met/gene naming conventions (when unsure, take a look at a similar field in the model).
 Also, make sure that scripts have a compliant style, and datasets are straight-forward to understand.
 * When commenting in the review, please comply with our [code of conduct](https://github.com/SysBioChalmers/yeast-GEM/blob/master/.github/CODE_OF_CONDUCT.md).
-* Avoid vague comments and try to be as explicit as possible (e.g.: _"please change this"_ instead of _"this could be changed"_).
+* Avoid vague comments and try to be as explicit as possible (e.g.: _"Please include X here"_ instead of _"X could be included here"_).
 * As much as possible, try to keep the review process in the pull request discussion, and not in separate private emails.

 ## Administrator guidelines